I am a computer scientist in the systems area, currently working as an

 Before that, I was a researcher at the

-DEC/Compaq Systems Research Center in Palo Alto (now HP Labs),
+DEC/Compaq Systems Research Center in Palo Alto,

 As a graduate student at

-I worked on a variety of projects, including computational resource
+I conducted research on computational resource

 management, multithreaded computer architectures, and parallel and